simondlevy/Hackflight/README.md

 * [MulticopterSim](https://github.com/simondlevy/MulticopterSim) flight simulator based on UnrealEngine4

+## Standard units

 By supporting floating-point operations, these platforms allow us to write simpler code based on standard units:

 * Distances in meters
 * Time in seconds